NVIDIA/TensorRT-Incubator/docs/post0_developer_guides/architecture.md

 out.eval()
 ```

-As mentioned before, Tripy uses a lazy evaluation model where a tensor is only evaluated when it is used.
+As mentioned before, TriPy uses a lazy evaluation model where a tensor is only evaluated when it is used.
 A tensor is considered "used" when, for example:

 - We interoperate with another framework (e.g. `torch.from_dlpack(out)` or `np.from_dlpack(out)`)